Hildegarde Naughton

-Hildegarde Naughton (born 1 May 1977) is an Irish Fine Gael politician who has served as Government Chief Whip and Minister of State at the Department of Health since December 2022.
-She has served as a Minister of State attending cabinet since June 2020.
-She has been a Teachta Dála (TD) for the Galway West constituency since 2016.
-She previously served as Chair of the Committee on Communications, Climate Action and the Environment from 2016 to 2020 and Mayor of Galway from 2011 to 2012.
+Hildegarde Naughton (born 1 May 1977) is an Irish Fine Gael politician who has served as Minister for Education and Youth since November 2025.
+A Teachta Dála (TD) for Galway West since 2016, she served as a Minister of State in attendance at cabinet from 2020 to 2025 and Government Chief Whip from 2022 to 2025.
+She served as Chair of the Committee on Communications, Climate Action and the Environment from 2016 to 2020 and Mayor of Galway from 2011 to 2012.
 She also served as a Senator from 2013 to 2016, after being nominated by the Taoiseach.

 Personal life

 Naughton was born in Galway in 1977, she is from Oranmore.
-Naughton is the only daughter of P.J. and Marguerite Naughton.
 Her father was a member of the Fine Gael National Executive.
 She was teacher at St. Patrick's Boys School in Galway.
 She is a classically trained soprano, and in 2008 won the Association of Irish Musical Societies' Best Actress award for her role as Eliza Doolittle in the Galway Patrician Musical Society's production of My Fair Lady.
 She speaks fluent French.
 She was co-ordinator of the 2007 Telethon People in Need Campaign for Galway City and County, which raised over €300,000 for local charities.

 Shortly after her appointment as Government Chief Whip and Minister of State at the Department of Health with special responsibility for Public Health, Wellbeing and the National Drugs, Naughton told the media she had smoked cannabis in her 20s.